-As a regional water supplier serving nearly 800,000 consumers in multiple counties in Central Indiana, Citizens Energy Group, prides itself in providing safe, reliable and high quality water.
-As required by the U.S. Environmental Protection Agency (EPA), this annual drinking water report, commonly called the consumer confidence report, provides information on where water comes from and how it compares to current public water supply standards.
+As a regional water supplier serving about 800,000 consumers in multiple counties in Central Indiana, Citizens Energy Group, prides itself in providing safe, reliable and high quality water.
+As required by the U.S. Environmental Protection Agency (EPA), this annual drinking water report provides information on where water comes from and how it compares to current public water supply standards.
 This report contains a summary of water quality data collected over the past calendar year.
 If, after reading this report, you have any questions or concerns, please contact us at 317-924-3311.